Menu

 A physical examination may also be performed; it is not unusual for the thyroid gland, located in your neck, to be examined, as well as the abdomen for the adrenal glands.
 Do bear in mind though, that most mainstream endocrinologists only recognise Addison’s Disease and Cushing’s Syndrome and not ‘adrenal fatigue‘ (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction), which many thyroid patients appear to have alongside hypothyroidism and / or Hashimoto’s.

 They may take your blood pressure, pulse, feel your hands or feet to gauge your body temperature or circulation and take your weight and height measurements.
 Due to the physical examination possibly requiring you to remove clothing for ease, you may want to request a same-sex chaperone be present or take a friend or family member with you.
 Ask ahead of the appointment if these examinations will likely be done, so that you can prepare yourself.
-Not all endocrinologists perform these examinations but there is a chance they may.
+Not all endocrinologists perform these examinations at all appointments, but there is a chance they may.

 If you do take someone with you, have them explain to the endocrinologist how they see your thyroid condition affect your life also, as this is further evidence provided by someone who sees you much more often than the endocrinologist.
 The longer they’ve known you, e.g. a parent, long term partner or close friend, the better, as they tend to be taken more seriously by a healthcare professional over a new partner or neighbour for example.